 Figure 5.6.5.
 Length distributions of the catch of tusk by Faroese longliners (>100 BRT) in Division 5.b.
+ML- mean length in cm, N- number of length measures.

 Figure 5.6.6.
 Length distributions of tusk in Division 5.b based on data from the Faroese spring groundfish surveys.
-ML-mean length, N- number of calculated length measures.
+MLmean length, N- number of calculated length measures.
 Small tusk are often sampled from a subsample of the total catch, so the values are multiplied to total catch.

 Figure 5.6.7.
 Length distributions of tusk in Division 5.b based on data from the Faroese summer groundfish surveys.
-ML-mean length, N- number of calculated length measures.
+MLmean length, N- number of calculated length measures.
 Small tusk are often sampled from a subsample of the total catch, so the values are multiplied to total catch.